 Section 1.
 Representation.
-Except as provided in Section 2, the Board of Directors shall be composed of 19-Directors.
-By 2021, the Board shall consist of 22 members, including three at-large Directors.
-Sixteen Directors shall be elected from eight regions, with two elected from each region: and one Director per group shall be elected from Group V, Group VI and Group VII.
-The MASB President will nominate a member to serve as an atlarge director, subject to board approval.
+Except as provided in Section 2, the Board of Directors shall be composed of 22 members, including three at-large Directors.
+Sixteen Directors shall be elected from the eight regions, with two elected from each region; and one Director per group shall be elected from Group V, Group VI and Group VII.
+The MASB President will nominate a member to serve as an at-large director, subject to board approval.

 The President, in nominating the at-large seats, shall consider the demographics of the board at that time and consider individual members who would add a broader representation to the board.
-The President may consider, but is not limited to, items such as race of the member, socioeconomic state of his/her district, age, type of district or career expertise.
+The President may consider, but is not limited to, items such as race of the member, socioeconomic state of THEIR his/her district, age, type of district or career expertise.